csuhta/inquisition-perks/readme.txt

 The rare item for each merchant rotates between a set list.
 If they don't have what you want, map completely out and back into that zone to refresh their inventory.
-Sometimes it seems like they're not changing their offering, but believe me, they are, RNG just hates you.
+Sometimes it seems like they're not changing their offering, but believe me, they are.
+RNG just hates you.
 Just keep mapping out and back in and you'll get it.

 This perk is the only way to get some T3 masterwork schematics from the